bs1993/ML-TGIAN-Mammography/README.md

 #Info

-Writtter's Name: Vassilis Carlis
+•Writtter's Name: Vassilis Carlis
-Date: 02.2020
+•Date: 02.2021

 An implementation for Machine Learning Course in the case of MSc Artificial Intelligence, NCSR Demokritos